You might have the best product in the world.

 4. Send Better Emails To Your Customers

-So if you want your emails read, you’ll need to optimize them.
+So if you want to take part in this growth and have your emails read, you’ll need to optimize them.

 That’s why, when it comes to marketing a new product, we recommend you send better emails to your existing customers.